 2. Protein-rich cattle feed

 3. Nutrient-based supplements such as omega-3 fatty acids

 Where is it grown?

 Large quantities of algae are required to make products such as protein-rich cattle feed, so large facilities are required to produce big yields of algae.

-Low-tech approach to algae cultivation and harvesting is done.
-But efficient approach for low-cost production of biodiesel, protein-rich biomass and nutraceuticals from microalgae.
+A low-tech approach to algae cultivation and harvesting is done.
+But an efficient approach for low-cost production of biodiesel, protein-rich biomass, and nutraceuticals from microalgae.